BrockDSL/Introduction-to-ArcGIS-StoryMaps/Tutorial.md

 1. Scroll down, click the plus sign and add an image (MapLauraSecordsWalk.jpg).
 2. Change the settings to float.
 3. Add a caption "A map of Laura Secord's walk".
-4. Click the gears button to access options including alternative text for screen readers.
+4. Click the gears button to access options including attribution and alternative text for screen readers.
+5. Copy the attribution from here: **Map of Laura Secord's Walk from the book, The Canadians: Laura Secord, by John M. Bassett/A. Roy Petrie, 1974, Fitzhenry and Whiteside**

-5. To the right of the map, +Continue your story by adding the text:
+6. To the right of the map, +Continue your story by adding the text:

 >The map seen here depicts one interpretation of the route that Laura took on June 22, 1813.
 There were supposedly 5 phases: Queenston to St. Davids, St. Davids to Homer, Homer to Shipman’s Corners, Shipman’s Corners to Power Glen, Power Glen to Decew House